Heckle1/osc-docker-compose-runner/README.md

 # TODO / Why not
 - Be able to have multiple docker-compose
 - Open machine ports after parsing the docker-compose file

+# Note
+- Logs are available in the console-output.